 Step Number four – Warm Cool and Neutrals.
 This step refers to how I like to group my colors.
 I usually like to group my warms together then my cool colors and finally my neutrals.
 I usually lay out my tubes around the palette to get an idea of how I want them set up before actually committing to a set up.
 Here’s an idea of all the colors I will be using and their groupings.

-And finally, I place my paints one by one into their wells.
+And finally we’re almost done with the watercolor palette set up, I place my paints one by one into their wells.
 Now let’s get into what you really want to know!
 1) WHERE DID I GET THIS PALETTE and 2) WAS IT WORTH THE INVESTMENT?

 I will provide a link below, but I purchased this palette at Blick Art Supplies Online.
 I was completely satisfied with their customer support, shipping, prices, basically the whole experience and will purchase there again.